 A domestic violence conviction also has an impact on areas like the following:

 - Child Custody: A convicted domestic abuser cannot have primary child custody.
 This conviction will have severe consequences for family relationships as well as rights.

 - Renting & leasing: Many landlords will refuse to rent apartments, homes, or rooms to domestic violence offenders.
 The rental agreement will not be terminated by the victim, but you will be required to vacate (even if your case has been dismissed).

 - Loans: Obtaining a loan can be difficult if you have been convicted of domestic violence.
 Many convicted felons end up bankrupt.

-For more information on Recovering From A Domestic Violence Case, a free initial consultation with a Michigan criminal defense attorney is your next best step.
+For more information on Recovering From A Domestic Violence Case, contact a Michigan criminal defense attorney for a free initial consultation.
 Get the information and legal answers you’re seeking by calling (248) 451-2200 today.